anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 # Acknowledgments

+A> issue #35
-The following individuals have provided feedback and contributions to the content and direction of this document: James Gould, Daniel Keathley, and Ties de Kock.
+The following individuals have provided feedback and contributions to the content and direction of this document: James Gould, Scott Hollenbeck, Ties de Kock, Pawel Kowalik, Daniel Keathley, and Mario Loffredo.

 {backmatter}